astromerik/milestone2/README.md

 ### Exisiting features

-* Header logotype - When clicked, the user is directed to the home section
-* Navigation bar - when clicked on one of the options, the user is directed to the selected section
+* Navigation bar - When clicked on one of the options, the user is directed to the selected section
-* Hamburger menu - when clicked, a dropdown display the navigation bar content and the process is the same as above
+* Hamburger menu - When clicked, a dropdown display the navigation bar content and the process is the same as above
-* Search field for companies/stocks - list displaying companies/stocks that filters depending on the users input
+* Search field for companies/stocks - List displaying companies/stocks that filters depending on the users input
-* Graph - graph that displays the fetched stock prices and dates from the api.
-Based on user input
+* Graph - Graph that displays the fetched stock prices and dates from the api.
+Based on user input.
+Users can hover mouse over grapph to get information about the specific date/price.
 * Stock information - Beneath the graph, stock information is presented, which is fetched from api and based on user input.
-*
+* FAQ boxes - Drop down functionality for FAQ boxes.

 ### Feauters left to implement
+* A error message for the user if they search for a company which does not exist in the api.
+* Updated the list which matches the search field and the api.
+* For the application to be more comprehensive, a larger api will be used.
+This is needed to be able to display P/E-value, Market Cap, compare to industries and indexes etc. Also, if real time prices is wanted a better API is needed.
+* Login page for users to save their history.
+* Forum for users to discuss shares.
+* Notification functionality so that users can trach their stocks without actually using the application. (email sent when stock hit a price etc.)

 ## Technologies used

-* The website was built using HTML5 and CSS3
+* The website was built using HTML5 and CSS3.
-* JavaScript was used to build an interactive webpage and to connect to an API
+* JavaScript was used to build an interactive webpage and to connect to an API.
+* [jQuery](https://jquery.com/) was use to make DOM manipulation easier.
+* To make the structure and the site responsive in a simple manner [Bootstrap](https://getbootstrap.com/) were used.
 * An API from [Quandl](https://www.quandl.com/databases/WIKIP/documentation) was used to fetch stock data.
 * To create a JSON-file, matching company names and tickers, data from [nasdaqdata](https://nasdaqdata.com) were used.
 * To display the stock data in a timeline (graph) format, [ChartJS](https://www.chartjs.org/) were used.